benz1221/pi-node-instruction/(EN)-Opening-the-Ports-Issues.md

 ### Changing ports with my mobile device as Hotspot (not feasible)
 Most of the times the IP that you get with your mobile connection is already under a **NAT** from your provider, it's basically inside a private network with a single public IP for multiple people to connect with.
 So the requests are blocked by the ISP router and you can't do anything about it.
 You need a _public IP_ to be able to receive requests on specific ports.
+(This can be bypassed by using a VPN which gives a dedicated IP and allows opening ports.
+Success has been had with Torguard VPN)